warbe-maker/warbe-maker.github.io/_posts/2020-10-18-Comprehensive-Common-VBA-Error-Handler.markdown

 still to be completed

 ### Contribution, development, test, maintenance
-It had become a habit: A dedicated _Common Component Workbook_ **ErrHndlr.xlsm** is used for development, test, and maintenance.
+It had become a habit: A dedicated _Common Component Workbook_ **ErH.xlsm** is used for development, test, and maintenance.
 This Workbook is kept in a dedicated folder which is the local equivalent (in github terminology the clone of the public [GitHub repo Common-VBA-Errror-Handler](https://github.com/warbe-maker/Common-VBA-Error-Handler).
 The module **_mTest_** contains all obligatory test procedures when the code is modified, the module **_mDemo_** all procedures for the images in this post.
-The modules **_mErrHndlr_** and **_fMsg_** are downloaded from this source.
+The modules **_mErH_** and **_fMsg_** are downloaded from this source.
 Thus, it is wise not to make any changes without specifying a branch which is merged to the master once a code change has finished and successfully tested.

 Those interested not only in using the Error Handler but also modify or even contribute in improving it may fork or clone it to their own computer which is very well supported by the [GitHub Desktop for Windows](https://desktop.github.com).
 That's my environment for a continuous improvement process.